AlexanderLutsenko/nobuco/README.md

 ## Channel order wizardry

 Some operations assume its input tensors have a channel dimension.
-And as you probably know, pytorch and tensorflow do not agree on the layout of such tensors.
+And as you probably know, Pytorch and Tensorflow do not agree on the layout of such tensors.
-Pytorch adopts channel-first layout (_B**C**H_, _B**C**HW_, etc.) while tensorflow works efficiently with channel-last tensors (_BH**C**_, _BHW**C**_, ...).
+Pytorch adopts channel-first layout (_B**C**H_, _B**C**HW_, etc.) while Tensorflow works efficiently with channel-last tensors (_BH**C**_, _BHW**C**_, ...).
 Transposing tensors between the two layouts incurs non-trivial overhead as generally, tensor data must be physically rearranged.
 In an effort to keep that overhead to the minimum, Nobuco does layout coercions _lazily_.
 A couple of things are needed to make it possible:

-- Tensorflow tensors are augmented with an additional property which stores their channel order, either pytorch (channel first) or tensorflow (channel last) style.
+- Tensorflow tensors are augmented with an additional property which stores their channel order, either Pytorch (channel first) or Tensorflow (channel last) style.
 - Node converters have requirements on what channel order their inputs must have.
 Said requirements are expressed with `channel_ordering_strategy` argument.

 Channel ordering strategies are
 - `FORCE_TENSORFLOW_ORDER`
-  - Input tensors will be coerced to tensorflow channel order.
+  - Input tensors will be coerced to Tensorflow channel order.
   - Convenient for converting channel-aware operations (convolution, batchnorm).
 - `FORCE_PYTORCH_ORDER`
-  - Input tensors entering the node will look exactly as they do in the original pytorch graph.
+  - Input tensors entering the node will look exactly as they do in the original Pytorch graph.
   - Use it when the node does not interpret its input tensors as having a channel dimension (linear, matmul).
 - `MINIMUM_TRANSPOSITIONS`
   - The channel order is decided by a majority vote (whichever prevails among the inputs).
 This way the number of coercions (i.e. tensor transpositions) is kept to the minimum.